paragpd/hello-world/README.md

 # hello-world
 my first git repository

-This is from local now
+This is from local now - Command Line